-Proponents shall determine, through technical review and/or consultation with interested and affected parties and Indigenous communities, and by applying the screening criteria set in Appendix A, whether the proposed modification to the project may have negative environmental effects.
-Where it is determined that there will be no negative environmental effects, the proponent shall document that determination.
-Where it is determined that there may be negative environmental effects, the proponent shall prepare an Addendum.
+Proponents shall determine, through technical review and/or consultation with interested and affected parties and Indigenous effects, the proponent shall prepare an Addendum.
 The Addendum shall reference the original report or EA approval and describe the modification being considered, the circumstances necessitating the modification, the environmental implications of the modification, and what will be done to mitigate any negative environmental effects.